Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

-[note]: <> ("note to self and file editor, there are specific comments left throughout this file, for the sake of understanding the author's reason for using a particular method of approach; pls feel free to delete once acknowledged or reply edit with a better approach 🥂")
+[note]: <> ("note to self and file editor, there are specific comments left throughout this file, for the sake of understanding the author's reason for using a particular method of approach; please feel free to delete once acknowledged or reply edit with a better approach 🥂")

-# How to Build a DAO on the Fuel Blockchain.
+# How to Build a DAO on the Fuel blockchain.

 ## Introduction

 A Decentralized Autonomous Organization (DAO) is considered an essential blockchain application.

-It is a Decentralized application that users or organizations use to automate governance execution of their projects and communities
-It is an automated program represented by rules encoded in a computer that is transparently controlled by the organization members and not influenced by any central authority.
+It is a decentralized application that users or organizations use to automate the governance execution of their projects and communities.
+The automated program is represented by rules encoded in a network of computers that is transparently controlled by the organization members and not influenced by any central authority.

-On completing this article, you will learn how to build a full-stack DAO on the fuel blockchain; you will touch down on the following concepts of development;
+By completing this article, you will learn how to build a Decentralized Application (Dapp) that integrates a DAO contract on the Fuel blockchain.
+You will also gain knowledge about the following concepts of Dapp development:

 1. Writing a DAO smart contract using the sway language.
 2. Wallet configuration
-3. Compiling and deploying to the fuel blockchain (testnet).
+3. Compiling and deploying to the Fuel blockchain (testnet).
 4. Creating your DAO front end, including contract calls from your deployed contract.

 ## Prerequisites

-To follow through this tutorial seamlessly, you must have the following checked out.
+To follow this tutorial seamlessly, you must have the following checked out.

 1. [Installation](https://docs.fuel.network/guides/installation/) of dependencies like `fuel`, `sway` extensions on vscode, `rustc`, `cargo`, `rustup` `cargo-generate`, on your pc.
 2. Node version ^18.18.2 || ^20.0.0.
-3. You should have `wsl` installed if you are using a Windows or Mac PC; you can use the code `wsl --install` to download `wsl`.
+3. You should have `wsl` installed if you are using a Windows or Mac PC.
+You can use the code `wsl --install` to install `wsl`.
-4. Knowledge of fuelVM and other fuel tools.
+4. Knowledge of FuelVM and other Fuel tools.
 5. Basic concept of blockchain technology.
 6. Writing, compiling, and deploying to any blockchain (EVM or non-EVM compatible blockchain).
-7. Understand concepts of ABIs, Faucets, wallet connect, etc.
+7. Understand concepts of ABIs, Faucets, and wallet connect.

 ## Getting Started

-Before you delve into the juicy part, here are some concepts to jug your memory on the fuel ecosystem and help you better understand words you will see throughout this tutorial.
+Before you delve into the main topic, here are some concepts to jug your memory on the Fuel ecosystem and help you better understand words you will see throughout this tutorial.

 **Fuel**: [Fuel](https://fuel.network/) is an operating system purpose-built for Ethereum rollups, designed to help developers build decentralized economies at scale.

-**FuelVM**: The [Fuel Virtual Machine](https://medium.com/blockchain-capital-blog/exploring-the-fuelvm-86cf9ccdc159) responsible for managing all code execution on the Fuel Blockchain
+**FuelVM**: The [Fuel Virtual Machine](https://medium.com/blockchain-capital-blog/exploring-the-fuelvm-86cf9ccdc159) responsible for managing all code execution on the Fuel blockchain

-**Sway**: [Sway](https://fuellabs.github.io/sway/) is a domain-specific language used for writing smart contracts on the fuel blockchain.
+**Sway**: [Sway](https://fuellabs.github.io/sway/) is a domain-specific language for writing smart contracts on the Fuel blockchain.

 **ABI**: These are called [Application Binary Interfaces](https://docs.fuel.network/guides/intro-to-sway/contract-abi/); they are the blueprint or interaction models of your smart contract, it is a layout of the detailed functionalities in your smart contract, and how to interact with it.